pasm94/nlw-starter-rocketseat/README.md

 ## 💻 Project

-Ecoleta is a marketplace that helps people find waste collection points efficiently.
+Ecoleta is a market that helps people find and / or register garbage collection points efficiently.
+It was developed during the Next Level Week - Rocketseat

 ## 🔖 Layout